MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 ## What data is stored and when

 > [!NOTE]
-> Dynamics 365 Guides stores call data in a persistent queue in Microsoft Dataverse.
+> Dynamics 365 Guides stores call data in a persistent queue on the client.
 If the call data isn't uploaded the first time, Dynamics 365 Guides attempts to  upload the data three more times at different time intervals.
 This increases the reliability of data uploading.

 ### Data updated at the start of the call